 Meth affects just about every bodily function, from the physiological to the metabolic.
-A few of the affected systems in the body altered (or arguably damaged) by methamphetamine include breathing, circulation of blood, heart rate, blood pressure, body temperature, cognitive functions, digestion, kidney and bowel function, hearing and vision.5,6 This is exactly why meth is considered one of the most toxic and dangerous drugs in the world.
-The various dangers based on the route of administration is absolutely worth noting as well—especially IV administration, which carries with it a host of potential complications and makes it much easier to fatally overdose.
-As it relates to immunity and infection, a 2014 study found that “new information has recently emerged detailing the devastating effects of METH on host immunity, increasing the acquisition of diverse pathogens and exacerbating the severity of disease.”7 This essentially means that meth weakens the immune system and makes chronic users more susceptible to disease, as well.
+A few of the affected systems in the body altered (or arguably damaged) by methamphetamine include breathing, circulation of blood, heart rate, blood pressure, body temperature, cognitive functions, digestion, kidney and bowel function, hearing, and vision.5,6 This is exactly why meth is considered one of the most toxic and dangerous drugs in the world.
+The various dangers based on the route of administration are absolutely worth noting as well—especially IV administration, which carries with it a host of potential complications and makes it much easier to fatally overdose.
+As it relates to immunity and infection, a 2014 study found that “new information has recently emerged detailing the devastating effects of METH on host immunity, increasing the acquisition of diverse pathogens and exacerbating the severity of the disease.”7 This essentially means that meth weakens the immune system and makes chronic users more susceptible to disease, as well.

-A Special Note About Methamphetamine Induced Psychosis
+A Special Note About Methamphetamine-Induced Psychosis

-It may not surprise many that chronic meth use is usually accompanied by paranoia, hallucinations, delusions and compulsive behavior.
+It may not surprise many that chronic meth use is usually accompanied by paranoia, hallucinations, delusions, and compulsive behavior.
 In fact, popular media almost always focuses on this aspect of meth abuse the most.
 The truth is, they’re right.
 Chronic meth use can induce severe psychosis, to the point where you think the entire world is out to get you or you are being spied on by the feds.
-A 2009 clinical review states, “Repeated use may induce neurotoxicity, associated with prolonged psychiatric symptoms, cognitive impairment and an increased risk of developing Parkinson’s disease.”8 What is quite notable is that chronic methamphetamine use causes architectural and structural changes to the brain.
+A 2009 clinical review states, “Repeated use may induce neurotoxicity, associated with prolonged psychiatric symptoms, cognitive impairment, and an increased risk of developing Parkinson’s disease.”8 What is quite notable is that chronic methamphetamine use causes architectural and structural changes to the brain.
 Medical professionals in the Emergency Department should treat serious cases of overdose and psychosis, generally with the use of benzodiazepines.

 Harm Reduction Strategies for Meth Abusers Not Interested In Addiction Treatment

 While the best option for meth users is to seek treatment and quit using altogether, the reality is tens of millions of people worldwide use this drug.
-Recovery is a tough road to begin walking at first, and generally requires one to hit what’s called “rock bottom” before they’re willing to change.
+Recovery is a tough road to begin walking at first and generally requires one to hit what’s called “rock bottom” before they’re willing to change.
 Thus, this section will provide a few useful harm reduction tips for those who choose to still use.
 Since meth impairs judgment and makes one more impulsive, it is crucial to have harm reduction practices in place.
 The most basic harm reduction advice, although it may seem simple, is to eat, sleep, and drink water.
 While this may sound obvious to non-meth users, those who abuse meth (especially chronically), understand how difficult this can be.
-Like any psycho-stimulant, methamphetamine severely reduces appetite and causes dehydration (except it’s worse due to the extremely long half life).
-Often times, users will re-dose when they start to “crash” and stay up for days or even weeks.
+Like any psycho-stimulant, methamphetamine severely reduces appetite and causes dehydration (except it’s worse due to the extremely long half-life).
+Oftentimes, users will re-dose when they start to “crash” and stay up for days or even weeks.
 Meth also has a profound effect on sexual arousal and, as a result, has been strongly implicated in the rise of HIV/AIDS.
-Having a safety plan in place (e.g. using protection) before using and engaging in sexual activity can be life saving.
+Having a safety plan in place (e.g. using protection) before using and engaging in sexual activity can be life-saving.
 Obviously, for the injecting meth user, the risks are astronomically higher.
-The best advice in this case is not to use alone, so someone can help you if you overdose.
+The best advice, in this case, is not to use alone, so someone can help you if you overdose.
 Proper injection hygiene and practices should be strictly followed as well to avoid infection and even death.
-Needle exchange programs have shown to be incredibly effective for heroin injecting drug users; the same is very likely true for meth injecting users, as well.
+Needle exchange programs have shown to be incredibly effective for heroin-injecting drug users; the same is very likely true for meth-injecting users, as well.
 And for the methamphetamine addict who chooses to continue to use or feels unable to stop, the value of counseling and therapy certainly shouldn’t be understated, either.

 Addiction Recovery From Long-Term Meth Abuse is Slow, But Possible

 The powerfully significant effects of methamphetamine on the brain and our neurobiology are rather severe, and thus, healing and returning to a sense of “normalcy” requires incredible patience and time.
 A 2003 study stated that “heavy daily MA use and high dosages over a long duration result in neurobiological deficits that do not resolve until many months following cessation of use.”4However, it is important to note that the acute withdrawal symptoms of irritability, sleep disturbance, and fatigue start to fade in 7-10 days.
 However, long-term users generally experience PAWS (post-acute withdrawal syndrome), which takes time to heal from.
-The moral of this story is that recovery is possible with patience, perseverance and diligence.
-If you or a loved one is struggling with methamphetamine or drug addiction, reach out to our clinical team at EvolveIndy.com to setup a free consultation today.
+The moral of this story is that recovery is possible with patience, perseverance, and diligence.
+If you or a loved one is struggling with methamphetamine or drug addiction, reach out to our clinical team at EvolveIndy.com to set up a free consultation today.

 Meth is Making a Comeback Due to the Opioid Crisis Stealing the Spotlight

-“A recent editorial in the Lancet stated that the shift in public-health priorities to opioids in the last few years in the United States has enabled the METH market to flourish; as a result, this market is primed for resurgence.
+“A recent editorial in the Lancet stated that the shift in public-health priorities to opioids in the last few years in the United States has enabled the METH market to flourish; as a result, this market is primed for a resurgence.
 Accordingly, drug control may be more challenging than anticipated as a second ‘METH wave’ begins.”9 This is certainly a scary thought and one that demands attention and awareness.
-The incredibly easy procedure to make meth and the widely available ingredients has truly made this a global epidemic.
+The incredibly easy procedure to make meth and the widely available ingredients have truly made this a global epidemic.
 The product is becoming increasingly more available, far more potent than in the past, and is very inexpensive.
 This is unfortunately the perfect recipe for disaster.
-This biologist and author believes further clinical and epidemiological research into the resurgence of meth abuse is crucial to help quell this epidemic.
+This biologist and author believe further clinical and epidemiological research into the resurgence of meth abuse is crucial to help quell this epidemic.

 Where do we go from here?

 Clearly, methamphetamine use has reached epidemic proportions around the globe, with the greatest increase of use by 400% in Iran.10 There is a dire need to address this situation on a global scale, and it should certainly begin with better access to quality education and clinical and support services.
 Chronic meth addicts may suffer from extreme paranoia, thus making it hard for clinicians to develop a successful rapport with their patients.
-Being compassionate, understanding and non-judgmental towards a meth addict’s situation is generally crucial for real therapy to commence.
+Being compassionate, understanding, and non-judgmental towards a meth addict’s situation is generally crucial for real therapy to commence.
 Currently, no effective pharmacological interventions exist to treat meth addiction (unlike opioids, in which methadone and suboxone are available drugs used to prevent relapse and help patients transition off illicit drugs).
 The need for further research and the development of new and efficacious strategies is now more important than ever to battle this crisis.

-If you or a loved one is struggling with meth addiction or other substance abuse issues, please reach out to our team at EvolveIndy.com to setup a free consultation today.
+If you or a loved one is struggling with meth addiction or other substance abuse issues, please reach out to our team at EvolveIndy.com to set up a free consultation today.